jrladd/DA101/slides/predictive.md

 shapiro.test(v1)
 ```

-How would you make a variable with 200 values and a mean of 23?
+# You Try It!

+## Set Up

+Install and load the `palmerpenguins` dataset.
+Then create a filtered dataset of only the Adelie penguins.

+Make sure you've got `tidyverse` imported, too.

+Ask yourself: what test or function would you run?
+How would you run it?

+## Challenges

+1. Are the flipper lengths of Adelie penguins normally distributed?

+2. Are the flipper lengths of Adelie penguins significantly less than 190mm?

+3. Is there a significant difference in the flipper length of Adelie penguins vs. Gentoo penguins?

+4. Let's create a normally distributed variable with roughly the same mean and standard deviation as the flipper length of Adelie penguins, but with twice the number of observations.

-## Understanding Correlation
+# Understanding Correlation

 ## Let's think about how we look at the relationship of two variables.